charles-wpalmer/tht-quote-form-wizard/README.md

 ### Product
-- Very specific bound entry port for ProductRequirementsProvider, means we can't have a generic Product provider that we can use for other purposes. - however I prefer where possible having small purposeful classes like this that are obvious in what they do - paarticularly for
+- Very specific bound entry port for ProductRequirementsProvider, means we can't have a generic Product provider that we can use for other purposes. - however I prefer where possible having small purposeful classes like this that are obvious in what they do - particularly for a port being used by another domain.

 ## Evolving
 - Multi validation of published draft before being able to publish.